nowane/Asteroids/TESTING.md

     - When trying to clear the "You Win/Lose"-message the keyboard didn't reload when starting a new game.
         > This was solved creating a different container for the message.

-    - With the starting of a new word, underscores matching the new word don't load and instead remain the same as from the former word.
+    - With the starting of a new word, underscores matching the new word don't load.
+Instead they remain the same as from the former word.
+Their display will update after a first guess from the user.
+        > The order in which functions were resetted when restarting the game was wrong.
+This was corrected.

     - Hangman figure does not work correctly.
 It will eventually display parts of the hangman even after correct input.
 For example: When the user guesses a letter correctly, there isn't a new part of the hangman displayed, however when the user after this guesses incorrectly, the hangman figure displays two new parts instead of one.